 - The Council has a developed Communication strategy, including Members Information Bulletins and scheduled meetings with Cabinet Members.
 This ensures effective communication between Members and officers in their respective roles. - The Council's key partnerships are held on a Partnerships Register.
-On an annual basis each key partnership is reviewed in terms of their stewardship and governance arrangements by its associated Council Partnership Officer and managed by the Corporate Governance Working - The Council's key Partnerships are reported to Council annually as part of the Statement of Accounts. - The Council coordinates activity with its diverse communities through a Community and Voluntary Sector Forum commissioned by the Council.
+The stewardship and governance arrangements of key partnerships are reviewed annually by the Council Partnership Officer and managed through the Corporate Governance Working Group. - The Council coordinates activity with its diverse communities through a Community and Voluntary Sector Forum commissioned by the Council.
 This approach enables the Council to engage with all sections of the community effectively and recognises the opportunities to work collaboratively with the sector in the new "mixed market place" of service delivery in which the Council now operates.